“La Belle Ferronnière” by Leonardo da Vinci

 However, it was also popularly claimed that the title alluded to a reputed mistress of Francis I of France, married to a certain Le Ferron.
 The tale is a legend of revenge in which the aggrieved husband intentionally infects himself with syphilis, which he passes to the King by infecting his wife.

 To add to this confusion in titles and identities, Leonardo’s “Lady with an Ermine,” had also been known, for a while, by this name “La Belle Ferronnière.”
 The legend of revenge and the title were applied to “Lady with an Ermine.”
 The confusion was facilitated by the ornament worn on a delicate chain across the forehead, called a ferronnière.
 Both women had headbands in their portraits.
-This led to the miss-naming of the “Lady with an Ermine” painting, as the owner wanted to embellish their art with the revenge legend.
+This coincidence led to the miss-naming of the “Lady with an Ermine” painting.
+The owner wanted to embellish their art with the revenge legend.

 More recent claims point to the portrait as possibly depicting Beatrice d’Este, wife of Ludovico Sforza.
 It is perhaps understandable that there are so many competing identities claimed for this portrait, as this painting is one of only four pictures of women painted by Leonardo:

 A ferronnière is a style of headband that encircles the wearer’s forehead, usually with a small jewel suspended in the center.
-The original form of the headband was worn in late fifteenth-century Italy and was rechristened a ferronnière at the time of its revival in the second quarter of the nineteenth century for formal and evening wear.
+The original form of the headband was worn in late fifteenth-century Italy.
+It was rechristened a ferronnière at the time of its revival in the second quarter of the nineteenth century for formal and evening wear.

 The ferronnière is claimed to be named after a 1490s portrait by Leonardo da Vinci, the “La belle ferronnière,” where the sitter famously wears such an ornament.
 However, this painting’s title was assigned in the 18th century, and the literal translation of “ferronnière” in English is “ironmonger.”
 So was this painting named after her forehead ornament, or was the ornament named after the painting?